Logo - Clark County Ohio Waste Management District

 Projects & Services

-KCCB supports the Great American Clean-up, a national volunteer litter collection drive held from March until May, around Earth Day.
-Contact the Waste Management District at 521.2020 or visit www.kab.org/site/PageServer?pagename=gaclanding for more information.
+KCCB supports the Great American Cleanup, a national volunteer litter collection drive held from March through May.
+Contact the Waste Management District at 521-2020.

 We also offer assistance to groups and individuals interested in the Adopt-a-Road and Adopt-a-Spot programs, providing clean-up supplies such as trash bags, gloves, litter grabbers, safety equipment, and more.